ahmadaziz6720/ABU_robocon2023_point_counter/README.md

 ### Screenshots

 ![Screenshot 1](img/ss1.jpg)
-*Screenshot of the website showing opponent robot positions and pole statuses during ABU Robocon 2023.*
+*Screenshot of the website showing opponent robot positions and pole statuses (red box is RR and blue box is ER).*

 ### Contribution